Mr Nicolas Le Bigre

 Biography

-I am the Programme Co-ordinator for the MLitt in Ethnology and Folklore and have worked at the Elphinstone Institute since 2016.
-I am the Elphinstone Institute's archivist, a role through which I accession new materials, supervise archival projects and cataloguing, consult with and advise regional and international partners, and liaise with internal and external researchers.
-I host and organise many of the Institute's public engagement initiatives, including its Public Lecture Series, storytelling events, and the Polish-Scottish Song Group.
+I am Programme Co-ordinator for the MLitt in Ethnology and Folklore.
+As a lecturer, I teach on disciplinary history, narrative, migration, ethnographic methodologies, archives, and much more.
+I am also the Elphinstone Institute's archivist, a role through which I accession new materials, supervise archival projects and cataloguing, consult with and advise regional and international partners, and liaise with internal and external researchers.
+I host and organise many of the Institute's public engagement initiatives, including its Public Lecture Series, the Aberdeen and Beyond Storytelling Festival, and the Polish-Scottish Song Group.
 I help maintain the Elphinstone Institute's social media platforms and, alongside Institute administrator, Alison Sharman, maintain the Institute's website.

 I am a Council Member of The Folklore Society and am on the board of the SIEF Working Group of Archives.